-For instance, a 12-week 2013 randomized study of 100 men in Mumbai was the first to examine the hair growth results of microneedling in humans.
+For example, a 12-week 2013 randomized study of 100 men in Mumbai was the first to examine the hair growth results of microneedling in humans.

 Previously, researchers had seen promising results in mice.
-In this study, half of the participants were given minoxidil (a topical FDA-approved hair loss solution) and the other half underwent microneedling procedures once per week, with the topical treatment minoxidil.
+In this study, half of the participants were given minoxidil (a topical, FDA-approved hair loss treatment) and the other half underwent microneedling procedures once per week in addition to twice-daily treatment with minoxidil.

-According to the researchers, participants who used microneedling in conjunction with minoxidil saw greater hair count changes and overall patient satisfaction.
+According to the researchers, participants who used microneedling in conjunction with minoxidil grew thicker hair and reported higher overall patient satisfaction.
 Eight months after the study, the participants still showed positive results.

-A similar study several years later also showed promising results.
+A separate scientific study, which was published several years later in the Journal of Cutaneous and Aesthetic, also showed promising results.

 This 2018 study recruited 68 men and split them into two groups.
-The first group used minoxidil hair growth treatment twice daily, and the second used minoxidil twice daily and underwent weekly microneedling.
+The first group used minoxidil solution twice daily, while the second group used minoxidil twice daily and underwent a weekly microneedling procedure.

-A very small study of four men in 2015 also showed promising results.
-What’s unique about this study is that the men involved had not positively responded to traditional therapy with finasteride and minoxidil (the gold-standards in FDA approved balding treatment).
+A small study of four men in 2015 also showed promising results.
+What’s unique about this study is that the men involved had not positively responded to traditional therapy with finasteride and minoxidil, medications that are considered gold standards in hair loss treatment.

-The results of their six month microneedling period were positive — three patients reported satisfaction greater than 75 percent, and the fourth greater than 50 percent.
+The results of their six-month microneedling period were positive, with three of the men that took part reporting satisfaction greater than 75 percent, and the fourth greater than 50 percent.

-While the research out there for microneedling seems promising, it’s a long way off from proving anything substantive.
+However, while the research out there for microneedling appears promising, it’s a long way off from proving anything substantive.

 If you’re starting to develop a receding hairline, a bald patch around your crown or other common signs of hair loss, it’s important to take action before they become worse.